SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 |**Total Expenses**|(39)|
 |*Remaining Cash Flow*|$1|

-"Hold on, Tommy." you say.
+"Hold on, Tommy." you say, and recount his finances.

 "Your revenue was $100 on a cost of $50, for a profit of $50.
-You lost $10 to taxes, leading to $40 in net profit.
-You spent $10 of that at the arcade, and *saved* the other $30: $20 in your piggy bank, $5 under your mattress, $4 in your savings account, and the $1 which you're holding right now.
+You payed $10 in taxes, leading to **$40 in net profit**.

+You **spent $10** of that at the arcade, and **saved the other $30**: $20 in your piggy bank, $5 under your mattress, $4 in your savings account, and the $1 which you're holding right now.

 All your money is accounted for and you're doing very well.
-Great job!".
+Great job!"

 Tommy seems confused.
 "Why did my accountant say I had one dollar leftover, then?
 I feel like I'm barely scraping by here."

 "Your accountant didn't see that dollar bill in your pocket, so he couldn't make the numbers add up to $0 like they should have.
-He was talking about *accounting error*.
+He was talking about **accounting error**.
 That's what it means to have money left over at the end of the accounting process."

 Tommy seems even angrier.
 "The numbers *have* to add up to $0?
 I'm always going to be broke?
 That's not fair!
 I should have way more than $1 of cash flow here based on how much lemonade I'm selling."